marcobonati/mm-client/README.md

-A Very Simple Magic Mirror Client
+## A Very Simple Magic Mirror Client ##

+This client is built with Electron and Angular 7.